 We care for people with the most complex and severe mental health and substance use problems in British Columbia — many of whom have a concurrent disorder, or a co-occurring mental illness and addiction.
 We advocate for a whole-person treatment approach.

-We use the term concurrent disorder when a person suffers from an addiction and a mental health problem at the same time.
+We use the term concurrent disorder when a person has both a substance use and a mental health disorder at the same time.
 For example, people with a concurrent disorder might have schizophrenia and an opioid addiction, or post-traumatic stress disorder and an alcohol addiction.

 Adding to the complexity of a concurrent disorder is the fact that people with this diagnosis often live with other challenges that can further complicate their illness.
 This makes recovery even more challenging:

 - An additional mood or personality disorder that makes a client feel particularly anxious, fearful or paranoid

 - A history of poor health or dental care due to social barriers